-Cafeteria, bookstore, print shop, and technology inventories are stated at the average cost using the first-in, first-out method.
+Cafeteria, bookstore, print shop, and technology inventories are stated at the lower of cost, principally determined using the first-in, first-out method, or net realizable value.

 Assets held for sale

 Assets held for sale consists of the College's Roscommon campus land, buildings and the associated equipment, which is no longer in use and currently held for sale.
 This asset is measured at the lower of cost (net book value) or market value.